bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 ----------------------------

-The ``transferroles`` management command can be used to transfer roles for all projects from a user to another one (and optionally deactivate the old user).
+The ``transferroles`` management command can be used to transfer roles for all projects from one user to another, optionally deactivating the former.
+This is useful in cases where e.g. a user with multiple organizational accounts switches to a different one, or they switch from using an authentication system to another.
-This is useful in cases where e.g. a user with multiple organizational accounts switches to using a different one, or they switch from using an authentication system to another.

 If the new user already had a lower-ranking role in a project, the new user is promoted to the higher role.
-The old user can be deactivated by passing the `-d` flag.
+The old user can be deactivated by providing the ``-d`` flag.

 .. code-block:: console

     $ ./manage.py transferroles --old-user alice --new-user bob

 User Status Checking
 --------------------